Non-Linear Scoring Model for Translation Quality Evaluation: Background

 \subsection{Analytic TQE and MQM}

-Analytic Translation Quality Evaluation (TQE) refers to a structured method of assessing translation output by identifying and categorizing errors in reference to the source text and applicable specifications.
-Unlike holistic methods, which rely on a general impression of quality, analytic TQE requires systematic annotation of specific error types, each classified under predefined categories.
+Analytic Translation Quality Evaluation (TQE) is a structured approach to assessing translation output by identifying, categorizing, and recording observable errors with respect to the source text and relevant specifications.
+In contrast to holistic evaluation methods, which produce a single overall impression of quality, analytic TQE requires systematic annotation of discrete error instances, each assigned to a predefined error type and (typically) a severity level.

-The most prominent and widely adopted framework for such structured annotation is the Multidimensional Quality Metrics (MQM) standard \cite{mqm2014}.
-MQM provides a hierarchical error typology that is flexible and extensible, with high-level error types like Accuracy and Linguistic Conventions (formerly called Fluency) and more granular error subtypes such as Mistranslation, Omission, Grammar, and Spelling.
-Many specialized metrics used across the industry are subsets or derivatives of MQM, often customized to the type of content or the client's preference.
+The most widely adopted framework for such structured error annotation is the Multidimensional Quality Metrics (MQM) standard \cite{mqm2014}.
+MQM defines a hierarchical, extensible typology with high-level error dimensions such as \emph{Accuracy} and \emph{Linguistic Conventions} (formerly \emph{Fluency}), and more fine-grained categories including \emph{Mistranslation}, \emph{Omission}, \emph{Grammar}, and \emph{Spelling}.
+In practice, many industry evaluation schemes implement MQM directly or adopt customized subsets tailored to specific content types, client requirements, or quality objectives.

-Once the annotation phase is complete, a scoring model is applied to an evaluation sample (a defined word count from the job), converting the annotated errors into a numeric score or a Pass/Fail verdict.
-The MQM framework is currently the most detailed and accurate approach to analytic translation-quality evaluation in professional practice.
-Every MQM-based metric has two inseparable parts: \emph{(i)~an error typology} that specifies which error types are annotated (with a severity level such as minor/major/critical), and \emph{(ii)~a scoring model} that maps those annotations to severity-weighted penalty points and a quality score.
-For comparability across jobs of different lengths, results are expressed against a reference size—typically 1,000–2,000 words.
+Following annotation, a scoring procedure is applied to an evaluation sample---a defined portion of a translation job---to convert the set of annotated errors into either (i)~a numeric quality score or (ii)~an acceptability decision (pass/fail).
+MQM-based evaluation therefore consists of two complementary components: \emph{(i)~an error typology} specifying which error categories and severity levels are annotated, and \emph{(ii)~a scoring model} that maps these annotations to severity-weighted penalty points and an overall score.
+For comparability across texts of different lengths, scores are typically expressed relative to a fixed reference sample size, most commonly 1{,}000--2{,}000 words.\footnote{\url{https://themqm.org/}.}

-Refinements to either component therefore directly advance the state of the art in translation-quality measurement.